swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 ### Background: "Escapable" and “Nonescapable” Types

-In order to avoid changing the meaning of existing code, we will introduce two complementary type constraints:
+In order to avoid changing the meaning of existing code, we will introduce a new protocol `Escapable` which can be suppressed with `~Escapable`.
-`Escapable` and `~Escapable`.
-These constraints can appear in a type declaration as a protocol.

 Normal Swift types are `Escapable` by default.
 This implies that they can be returned, stored in properties, or otherwise "escape" the local context.
+Conversely, types can be explicitly declared to be "nonescapable" using `~Escapable`.
-Conversely, types explicitly declared `~Escapable` are not allowed to escape the local context except in very specific circumstances.
+These types are not allowed to escape the local context except in very specific circumstances.
-A separate proposal explains the general syntax and semantics of `Escapable` and `~Escapable` types.
+A separate proposal explains the general syntax and semantics of `Escapable` and `~Escapable`.

-By themselves, `~Escapable` types have severe constraints on usage.
+By themselves, nonescapable types have severe constraints on usage.
 For example, consider a hypothetical `BufferReference` type that is similar to the standard library `UnsafeBufferPointer` or the `StorageView` type that is being proposed for inclusion in the standard library.
 It simply holds a pointer and size and can be used to access data stored in a contiguous block of memory.
 (We are not proposing this type; it is shown here merely for illustrative purposes.)